Neutrinos from captured dark matter annihilation in a galactic population of neutron stars: Introduction

 \section{Introduction}

 Particulate dark matter (DM) that can annihilate to Standard Model (SM) species in the present day Universe may be observed through indirect detection experiments \cite{Slatyer:2017sev}.
-The impediment to such detection is the low generic density of dark matter in the Universe.
-This makes the patches of the galaxy where the dark matter may accumulate singularly interesting.
+The impediment to such detection is the low generic density of DM.
+This makes the patches of the galaxy where the DM may accumulate particularly interesting.
 In this context, considerable attention has been recently focused on the capture of DM in celestial bodies like the Sun, exoplanets, neutron stars, etc. that can locally boost the DM population.
-In this paper, we discuss the possibility of DM captured in galactic neutron star (NS) population and its subsequent annihilation to neutrinos resulting in observable signals in Earth based detectors.
+In this paper, we discuss the possibility of DM captured in galactic neutron star (NS) population and its subsequent annihilation to neutrinos resulting in observable signals in the Earth based detectors.

 The idea of DM capture is quite simple, as the astrophysical object roams around the galaxy, it wades through a sea of DM particles.
 Consequently, gravitationally focused DM particles can scatter off the stellar constituents depositing its energy partially.
-After the scattering, if the final velocity of the DM particle becomes less than the escape velocity it gets trapped.
+After the scattering, if the final velocity of the DM particle becomes less than the escape velocity it gets trapped \cite{Press:1985ug,Gould:1987ju,Gould:1987ir,Gould1992BigBA,Gould:1999je}.
 The celestial object can heat up by absorbing the annihilation products and the kinetic energy of the trapped DM.
-The heating signatures of captured DM has been well studied in the literature \cite{Press:1985ug, Gould:1987ju, Gould:1987ir, Kouvaris:2007ay, Goldman:1989nd,Baryakhtar:2017dbj,Raj:2017wrv,Bell:2018pkk,Garani:2018kkd,Dasgupta:2019juq,Bell:2019pyc, Camargo:2019wou, Joglekar:2019vzy,Acevedo:2019agu,Bell:2020jou,Joglekar:2020liw,Ilie:2020vec, Dasgupta:2020dik,Garani:2020wge,Bell:2020lmm,Leane:2020wob,Bell:2020obw,Bell:2021fye,NathMaity:2021cne,McKeen:2021jbh,Anzuini:2021lnv}.
+The heating signatures of captured DM has been well studied in the literature \cite{Kouvaris:2007ay, Goldman:1989nd,Baryakhtar:2017dbj,Raj:2017wrv,Bell:2018pkk,Garani:2018kkd,Dasgupta:2019juq,Bell:2019pyc, Camargo:2019wou, Joglekar:2019vzy,Acevedo:2019agu,Bell:2020jou,Joglekar:2020liw,Bramante:2017xlb,Ilie:2020vec, Dasgupta:2020dik,Garani:2020wge,Bell:2020lmm,Leane:2020wob,Bell:2020obw,Bell:2021fye,NathMaity:2021cne,McKeen:2021jbh,Ilie:2021umw,Anzuini:2021lnv}.
 The possibility of such capture mechanism leading to the formation of black holes has been pointed out in \cite{McDermott:2011jp, deLavallaz:2010wp, Kouvaris:2010jy, Busoni:2013kaa, Bell:2013xk, Dasgupta:2020mqg}.